PreciselyData/PreciselyAPIsSDK-Android/README.md

 PreciselyAPIs Android SDK facilitates you to build Android applications using Precisely APIs.
 ### Getting Started
 To get started with Android SDK, you must first register at [Precisely APIs Home Page](https://developer.precisely.com/) and obtain your API Key and Secret to get started with the Android SDK and call Precisely APIs.
-For more information refer to [‘Getting Started with Android SDK’](https://developer.precisely.com/apis/docs/index.html#Android%20SDK/android_intro.html) section in documentation.
+For more information refer to [â€˜Getting Started with Android SDKâ€™](https://developer.precisely.com/apis/docs/index.html#Android%20SDK/android_intro.html) section in documentation.

 ## Requirements